prajwalkman/angular-slider/README.md

 And your HTML:

     <slider floor="100" ceiling="1000" step="50" precision="2" ng-model="item.cost" translate="currencyFormatting"></slider>

 ### Usage:

-Make sure to load AngularJS first, and then `angular-slider.js`.
-Also include the related `angular-slider.css`.
+Make sure to load AngularJS first, and then `slider.js`.
+Also include the related `slider.css`.

-The module is named `uiSlider`.
+The module is named `ui.slider`.
 To enable it, you must simply list it as a dependency in your app.
 Example:

-    var app = angular.module('app', ['uiSlider', 'ngResource', ...]);
+    var app = angular.module('app', ['ui.slider', 'ngResource', ...]);

 You can then use it in your templates like so:

     <html ng-app='app'>